Here are some handy tips to help you prepare for life in New Zealand.

 Most international students are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you might be liable for the full costs of that treatment.
 Read more at the Ministry of Health website.

 The Accident Compensation Corporation (ACC) provides accident insurance for all New Zealand citizens, residents, and temporary visitors to New Zealand but you may still be liable for all other medical and related costs.
 Read more at the ACC website.

 Medical and Travel Insurance

-International students, including groups of students, must have appropriate and current medical and travel insurance while in New Zealand.
-The cost of medical and travel insurance is $558 - $650 per year depending on your study time and time in New Zealand.
+International students, including groups of students, must have current medical and travel insurance while in New Zealand.

 Operation SNAP is a New Zealand Police community partnership designed to reduce property offending by recording serial numbers.
 At www.snap.org.nz you can store information including serial numbers, descriptions and photographs of your valuable items.